 The Gifted is the name given to humans that possess the natural ability to tap into the most primal forces in existence – the stuff that normal humans called Magic.
 The Catalyst is the High Mage of his era and generally there is only one per century, though their tenure sometimes varied in length and occasionally overlapped.
 They could be recognized not only by their power but by a peculiar uniform that went along with the responsibility of wielding that much magical ability… an emerald set of clothing that changed appearance with the times but always bore a similar look.

 Historically, the first Catalyst that we’ve seen in my universe is actually Andre Thierry, the Catalyst of the 19th century.
 A creole sorcerer, Thierry’s first recorded activity involved brokering a peace between local farmers and a subterranean race of monsters known as The Shamblers.
-This treaty took place in 1853 and was mentioned in the story “It Wants To Kill You” that will appear in the eighth volume of The Adventures of Lazarus Gray.
+This treaty took place in 1853 and was mentioned in the story “It Wants To Kill You” that appeared in the eighth volume of The Adventures of Lazarus Gray.
 In 1903, Thierry died in mystical combat but he used a spell powered by his will to retain his corporeal nature.
 In this form, he remained on earth, combating evil into the 1930s.
 In 1937, he journeyed to Sovereign City and aided Lazarus Gray in defeating The Three Sisters (aka Selene, Fiona and Phoebe).
 These events are shown in “Immortals,” a story that appeared in The Adventures of Lazarus Gray Volume 5.
 In that same volume, he helped make sure that Lazarus and Kelly’s wedding went off without interruption by any of their enemies (“Wedding Bells”).
-Less than a year later, in 1938, Thierry’s time as Catalyst came to an end, as he died during the events depicted in the novel Götterdämmerung.
+Less than a year later, in 1938, Thierry’s time as Catalyst came to an end, as his spirit was destroyed during the events depicted in the novel Götterdämmerung.

 With Thierry dead, the time was right for a new Catalyst to emerge.